Frequently Asked Questions

-Will following the RSPCA's advice interfere with the artistic/creative content of my production?
+Will following our advice interfere with the artistic/creative content of my production?

 Our guidance doesn't intend to affect the artistic content of productions and doesn't cover the ethics of animal portrayal.
-It is intended solely to protect the welfare of animals used.
+It's intended solely to protect the welfare of animals used.

-That said, if animals are portrayed in a demeaning way or in a manner that encourages inappropriate care, we're worried this could increase the number of people who see them as disposable property and think it's acceptable to disregard their needs or mimic what is shown.
+That said, if animals are portrayed in a demeaning way or in a manner that encourages inappropriate care, we're worried this could increase the number of people who see them as disposable property, think it's acceptable to disregard their needs or mimic what's shown.
 Anyone using animals in a production should also be aware that showing animals in a certain light may stimulate demand for them as pets.

-How much will it cost to get advice from the RSPCA about my production?
+How much will it cost to get advice from us about my production?